Powered by AppSignal & Oban Pro

 Start Session

 The examples below import the session-qualified theory IsabelleElixirUnification.Unification.
-The three names are kept explicit:
+The relevant names are kept explicit:

 • unification_root: directory containing the ROOT file